 I have published short stories and poetry, several books of poems and novels, and some other not easily categorized books.
 My latest publications can be found here: The Latest.
-Several of my published short stories and poems were nominated for a Pushcart Prize.
-One poem received a Forward Prize nomination.
 I won my first poetry prize in 1983 and my latest two poetry prizes in 2017, with a handful of other prizes in between.
 In 2017 I was named poet laureate of Silver City, a position I shared with co-poet laureate Jack Crocker.
 As part of my poet laureate activities, I initiated a local reading series, “Just Words,” with featured readers and open mic.
 I passed this on to two new facilitators, Francesca West and Eve West Bessier.

 My keen interest in women’s writing has led me to my blog Writing In A Woman’s Voice where I post poetry and prose written by women or by men who convincingly write in a woman’s voice.
 On the full moon, and occasionally additionally on the day following the full moon when funds permit, I give a small prize to a poem or story posted there during the preceding moon cycle.